BlackhawkWebComponents/solr-search-app/README.md

-untitled-element
+solr-search-app
 ================

-See the [component page](http://polymerlabs.github.io/untitled-element) for more information.
+See the [component page](http://blackhawkwebcomponents.github.io/solr-search-app) for more information.